tlswg/tls-ecdhe-mlkem/draft-ietf-tls-ecdhe-mlkem.md

 # Motivation

 This document introduces three new supported groups for hybrid post-quantum key agreements in TLS 1.3: the X25519MLKEM768, SecP256r1MLKEM768, and SecP384r1MLKEM1024 which combine ML-KEM with ECDH in the manner of {{hybrid}}.
+Any of the hybrid groups specified in this document may be implemented in a FIPS approved way as discussed in {{discussion}}.

 * The first one uses X25519 {{rfc7748}}, is widely deployed, and often serves as the most practical choice for a single PQ/T hybrid combiner in TLS 1.3.